Herat: Modern history (1500-2023)

-Between March 10 and March 20, 1979, the Afghan Army in Herāt under the control of commander Ismail Khan mutinied.
+Between 10–20 March 1979, the Afghan Army in Herat under the control of commander Ismail Khan mutinied.
 Thousands of protesters took to the streets against the Khalq communist regime's oppression led by Nur Mohammad Taraki.
-The new rebels led by Khan managed to oust the communists and take control of the city for 3 days, with some protesters murdering any Soviet advisers.
+The new rebels led by Khan managed to oust the communists and take control of the city for 3 days, with some protesters murdering any Soviet advisers and targeting women without headscarves, dubbed sārluchi.
 This shocked the government, who blamed the new administration of Iran following the Iranian Revolution for influencing the uprising.
 Reprisals by the government followed, and between 3,000 and 24,000 people (according to different sources) were killed, in what is called the 1979 Herat uprising, or in Persian as the Qiam-e Herat.
-The city itself was recaptured with tanks and airborne forces, but at the cost of thousands of civilians killed.
-This massacre was the first of its kind since the Third Anglo-Afghan War in 1919, and was the bloodiest event preceding the Soviet–Afghan War.
+The city itself was recaptured with by the Afghan Army’s 4th and 15th Armoured Brigades, detachments of the Afghan Commando Forces and the Afghan Air Force but at the cost of thousands of civilians killed.
+This rebellion was the first of its kind since the Third Anglo-Afghan War in 1919, and was the bloodiest event preceding the Soviet–Afghan War.

-Herat received damage during the Soviet–Afghan War in the 1980s, especially its western side.
+Herat received damage during the Soviet–Afghan War, especially its western side.
 The province as a whole was one of the worst-hit.
 In April 1983, a series of Soviet bombings damaged half of the city and killed around 3,000 civilians, described as "extremely heavy, brutal and prolonged".
-Ismail Khan was the leading mujahideen commander in Herāt fighting against the Soviet-backed government.
+Ismail Khan was the leading mujahideen commander in Herat fighting against the Soviet-backed government.

 After the communist government's collapse in 1992, Khan joined the new government and he became governor of Herat Province.
 The city was relatively safe and it was recovering and rebuilding from the damage caused in the Soviet–Afghan War.
-However, on September 5, 1995, the city was captured by the Taliban without much resistance, forcing Khan to flee.
+However, on 5 September 1995, the city was captured by the Taliban without much resistance, forcing Khan to flee.
 Herat became the first Persian-speaking city to be captured by the Taliban.
 The Taliban's strict enforcement of laws confining women at home and closing girls' schools alienated Heratis who are traditionally more liberal and educated, like the Kabulis, than other urban populations in the country.
 Two days of anti-Taliban protests occurred in December 1996 which was violently dispersed and led to the imposition of a curfew.
 In May 1999, a rebellion in Herat was crushed by the Taliban, who blamed Iran for causing it.

-After the U.S. invasion of Afghanistan, on November 12, 2001, it was captured from the Taliban by forces loyal to the Northern Alliance and Ismail Khan returned to power (see Battle of Herat).
+After the U.S. invasion of Afghanistan, on 12 November 2001, it was captured from the Taliban by forces loyal to the Northern Alliance and Ismail Khan returned to power (see Battle of Herat).
 The state of the city was reportedly much better than that of Kabul.
 In 2004, Mirwais Sadiq, Aviation Minister of Afghanistan and the son of Ismail Khan, was ambushed and killed in Herāt by a local rival group.
 More than 200 people were arrested under suspicion of involvement.